 So, Is a Private Caregiver Really Cheaper?

-When you add everything up, the gap between a private caregiver’s apparent cost and an agency’s cost narrows considerably—and may even flip, making the private route more expensive overall.
+When you add everything up, the gap between a private caregiver’s apparent cost and an agency’s cost often narrows considerably—and in some situations, the private route can become more expensive overall.

 The Hidden Costs Recap

-Here are the often unseen costs a family assumes by hiring privately in California:
+Here are the commonly overlooked costs families assume when hiring privately in California:

 Expert Perspective